Linda Crampton has an honors degree in biology. She is interested in chemicals from other organisms and their benefits to the human body.

 The common foxglove has the scientific name Digitalis purpurea.
 The word "digitalis" is often used as the general name of the medicine in foxgloves.
 Digitalis actually exists in the form of two chemicals: digoxin and digitoxin.
 The chemicals are cardiac glycosides.
 They are used as drugs to treat atrial fibrillation and congestive heart failure.

 In North America, digoxin is the chemical that is generally used as a heart medicine today.
 One brand name of digoxin is Lanoxin.
 The medicines are obtained from foxglove leaves.

 Digitalis can be very helpful, but it must be used in the correct dose as prescribed by a doctor.
 It’s dangerous if too much is ingested.
 In addition to digitalis, foxglove contains other substances that are biologically active and are toxic to humans and animals.
 The entire foxglove plant is poisonous.
 Anyone who has eaten part of the plant should seek immediate medical attention.

 Although all foxgloves contain digitalis, today heart medicines are usually obtained from Digitalis lanata, or the woolly foxglove.
 The plant gets its common name from the hairs on the underside of its leaves.

-How Does Digitalis Work?
+How Does Digitalis Work for Heart Problems?

 In atrial fibrillation, the heartbeat is rapid and irregular.
 The inefficient pumping of the heart increases the risk of a stroke.
 Digitalis helps to treat atrial fibrillation by increasing the action of the parasympathetic nervous system on the heart.
 One job done by this system is to slow the heartbeat.